haosulab/SAPIEN/docs/source/tutorial/render/shader.rst

    :linenothreshold: 5

 .. note::
-   If you haven't already done so, make sure you've completed the steps in :ref:`basic_index` before starting tutorial of the robotics part.
+   If you haven't already done so, make sure you've completed the steps in :ref:`basic_index` before starting this tutorial.
 This tutorial will be based on :ref:`render`.

 Setup
 --------------------------------------------------------------------------------